-14.4 WALLS AND CEILINGS
+14.2 WALLS AND CEILINGS

-There are minor cracks in the walls and/or ceilings.
-This is a common condition with this type of construction and does not indicate a structural deficiency.
+Minor cracks in the walls and/or ceilings is a common condition with this type of construction and does not indicate a structural deficiency.
 The cracks can be repaired or painted over during routine maintenance.
-Cracks in drywall that have been repaired will often reoccur several months after the repairs have been completed.
-This is due to seasonal movement of the structure caused by changes in humidity.
+Cracks in drywall that have been repaired and reoccur several months after the repairs have been completed is typically due to seasonal movement of the structure caused by changes in humidity.

-14.5 DOORS
+14.3 DOORS